AnthonyGress/MongoDB-Compass-Darkmode/README.md

 # Mac MongoDB Compass Dark Mode
 No longer do you need have your retinas burned by the unchangable light mode in MongoDB Compass on Mac OS.

+TLDR;
+* Download file
+* navigate to /Applications/MongoDB Compass/Contents/Resources
+* rename app.asar (to make backup), unzip app.asar.zip
-TLDR; Download file, rename original app.asar, drag and drop new file into /Applications/MongoDB Compass/Contents/Resources
+* drag and drop app.asar file into /Applications/MongoDB Compass/Contents/Resources

 # Walkthrough: